kentdelpino/KENTer_LPC824/README.md

   -- early stage --
   This is published while listening to ('Changed The Way You Kiss Me'): https://www.youtube.com/watch?v=CLXt3yh2g0s

-# KENTer_LPC8xx: System setup (reset and init), Hardware Abstraction Layer (HAL; baseed on LPCopen and CMSIS) and newlib retarget-stubs for a small micro-controller based on ARM Cortex-M0+ and produced by NXP, named LPC812.
+The System setup (reset and init), Hardware Abstraction Layer (HAL; baseed on LPCopen and CMSIS) and newlib retarget-stubs for a small micro-controller based on ARM Cortex-M0+ and produced by NXP, named LPC812.

 This distribution is focusing on ANCI C programmers environment on bare-metal, meaning inclusion of newlib formatted IO functions, such as scanf and printf for very small micro-controller, mewlib-nano.
 Second agenda has been to take full advantage of the GNU linker optionLink time optimization (LTO) enabled.